On the Structural Dimension of Sliced Inverse Regression: Asymptotics of SIR under Weak Sliced Stable Condition

 \end{definition}

 In the following, we show that Lemma~1 in \citet{lin2018consistency}, referred to as the `key lemma' therein, still holds if we replace SSC with WSSC.
 Specifically, we can establish the deviation properties of $\bbeta\tp\wh\bLambda_H\bbeta$ under WSSC if $H$ is sufficiently large.
-Before proceeding, we first recall the following normality assumption.